Parks & Recreation Areas

-Hundreds of miles of trails designated for hiking, biking, equestrian, x-country skiing, snowmobiling and ATVing.
-Outdoor recreation including swimming, boating, fishing, hunting, picnicking and camping.
+Hundreds of miles of trails designated for hiking, biking, equestrian, cross-country skiing, snowmobiling, and ATV riding.
+Outdoor recreation including swimming, boating, fishing, hunting, picnicking, and camping.

 Historic town square was named for the founding father, Reverend David Barclay, who donated the land for public use in 1822.
 The stone Memorial Bandstand in the center of the park was dedicated in 1932 as a memorial to veterans.

-Popular for photography, bird watching, hiking, fishing and picnicking with nearly 850 acres of lakes, wetlands and meadows surrounded by woods.
-Over 150 species of birds and waterfowl have been identified.
+Popular for photography, bird watching, hiking, fishing, and picnicking with nearly 850 acres of lakes, wetlands, and meadows surrounded by woods.
+More than 150 species of birds and waterfowl have been identified.